 Your PAYDEX score does not start to be figured until your company has a DUNS number.
 So that comes first.

 First you ought to build trade lines that report.
-This is also known as the vendor credit tier.
+This is also known as vendor credit.
 Then you’ll have an established credit profile, and you’ll get a business credit score.

-With an established business credit profile and score you can begin to get credit in the retail and cash credit tiers.
+With an established business credit profile and score you can begin to get retail and cash credit.

 These kinds of accounts tend to be for the things bought all the time, like marketing materials, shipping boxes, outdoor work wear, ink and toner, and office furniture.